 Chess has been represented, or shall I say misrepresented, as a game – that is, a thing which could not well serve a serious purpose, solely created for the enjoyment of an empty hour.
 If it were a game only, Chess would never have survived the serious trials to which it has, during the long time of its existence, been often subjected.
 By some ardent enthusiasts Chess has been elevated into a science or an art.
 It is neither; but its principal characteristic seems to be – what human nature mostly delights in – a fight.

-Lasker was a pioneer in the psychological approach to chess, writing that the best move was the one that made your opponent most uncomfortable.
+Lasker was a pioneer in the psychological approach to Chess, writing that the best move was the one that made your opponent most uncomfortable.
 That is, to play the man, not the board.
 Of course, strong moves can disturb any player, but Lasker made it clear that certain types of moves and strategies were stronger against different players.
-His idea of objective truth on the chessboard was that winning was everything and that understanding the good and bad qualities of your opponent was essential to winning.
+His idea of objective truth was that winning was everything and that understanding the good and bad qualities of your opponent was essential to winning.

 – Garry Kasparov, Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins, (Hachette, 2017).

 Dear Nathuram Godse,